TIBCOSoftware/snappy-examples/README.md

 -- Build and create a jar having all dependencies in assembly/build/libs ./gradlew assemble

--- Generate a IntelliJ IDEA project using
-./gradlew idea
+-- If you use IntelliJ as your IDE, you can generate the project files using ./gradlew idea    (Try ./gradlew tasks for a list of all available tasks)
 ```

+Goto the SnappyData product install home directory.
+In conf subdirectory, create file "spark-env.sh"(copy spark-env.sh.template) and add this line ...

+SPARK_DIST_CLASSPATH= SNAPPY_POC_HOME/assembly/build/libs/AdImpressionLogAggr-0.2-assembly.jar
+> Make sure you set the SNAPPY_POC_HOME directory appropriately above

 Submit the streaming job to the cluster and start it.
 ```